jomjol/AI-on-the-edge-device/README.md

 - Bug Fix MQTT problem
 - Issue:
-  - Changing from v9.x to 10.x the MQTT-paramter "Topic" was renamed  into "MainTopic" to address multiple number meters This renaming should have been done automatically in the background  within the graphical configuration, but was not working.
+  - Changing from v9.x to 10.x the MQTT-parameter "Topic" was renamed into "MainTopic" to address multiple number meters.
+This renaming should have been done automatically in the background within the graphical configuration, but was not working.
 Instead the parameter "Topic" was deleted and "MainTopic" was set to disabled and "undefined".
 - ToDo
   - Update the `html.zip`
   - If old `config.ini` available: copy it to `/config`, open the graphical configuration and save it again.